-What is anchor text and how do you use it?
+What is anchor text and how do you optimize it for maximum SEO performance?

 What is Anchor Text?